stridera/labelbox_to_yolo/MODEL_USAGE.md

-# YOLO11 Model Usage Guide
+# YOLO11 Training & Usage Guide

-This guide explains how to use the trained YOLO11 model for Robotron sprite detection in your own Python code.
+This guide explains how to train a new YOLO11 model from scratch using only your data, and how to use the trained model for Robotron sprite detection in your own Python code.

 ## Model Information